mpower-codeworks/Daves-Tiny-Editor/README.md

 # Daves Tiny Editor (DTE) v1.17
 A Windows text editor in 890 bytes.

-Compiles with: MASM and Crinkler
+Compiles with: MASM and Crinkler.

 DTE is an extension of tiny.asm Hello Windows by Dave Plummer https://github.com/davepl.
 The idea is to make a working windowed text editor in the sub-1KB category.
 It uses Crinkler https://github.com/runestubbe/Crinkler compression at build time.